phongdang14/P-A_ML_Fall2025_TransformerTeam/README.md

 ## Concluding remarks
 - Data preprocessing is very important, which in our case is necessary to handle outliers and the extreme difference between the scales of the features.
 - Model 2 outperforms Model 1 even though it has less data.
-Probably because it has more features.
+Probably because it has more features and accounts for double peak light curves
-- BDT classifier is the most effective, which agrees with the paper.
-Meanwhile, SVM classifier does not work very well.
+- Model 1 seems to extract features very well for type IIn supernovae, evidenced by generally better AUC than other classes.
 - Downsampling does not improve classification.
 The reason might be that our downsampling process results in a too small dataset, making it difficult for the classifiers to learn.
-- In Model 2, we did a better job than the paper.
-Yay 😎!

 ## Acknowledgement
 This project was largely motivated by the work of Michelle Lochner et al. (ApJ Supplement Series, 225:31, 2016), which can be accessed via this [link](https://iopscience.iop.org/article/10.3847/0067-0049/225/2/31).